eddmann/eddmann.github.io/_posts/2018/2018-06-26-mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens.md

 ```

 We can now generate a new authentication token for the newly created user, which can be used to make subsequent authenticated requests to the API.
-This token will be outputted to the terminal.
+This token will be output to the terminal.

 ```bash
 docker-compose run --rm aws-cli cognito-idp admin-initiate-auth \